10 Things You Should Know About Hearing Loss

 Hearing loss affects millions of individuals worldwide, making it one of the most prevalent health concerns of our time.
 According to the World Health Organization (WHO), approximately one in every three people over the age of 65 live with some degree of hearing impairment.
 Despite its widespread occurrence, hearing loss often remains undertreated, with only a fraction of those affected seeking assistance.
-It's important to understand that hearing loss doesn't discriminate based on age or family background, and if left untreated it can impact cognitive function, social interactions and overall quality of life.
+Hearing loss doesn’t discriminate based on age or background, and if left untreated, it can impact cognitive function, social interactions, and overall quality of life.

 -